innopolis-devops/labs/README.md

 # Flask app python

-Flask is a lightweight Web Server Gateway Interface (WSGI) web application framework.
-I use Flask because:
->   1) The Flask framework is easy to understand, that is why it is best for beginners.
-(And I am a beginner in usage of frameworks)
-> 2) It is very flexible and easy.
->  3) Testing

-BTW, Flask has disadvantages:
-> 1) Scale: if you are trying to serve multiple requests, it will take more time.
-> 2) Modules: some issues on security

 ### About app:
 This is a simple app showing current time in Moscow (UTC+3) without any extra features.
 Just time.